danilabubnov/Statify/statify-synchronizer/README.md

 >
 > The required schema can be found in [`../schema.sql`](../schema.sql).
 >
 > Alternatively, you can run the companion service (`statify-data-api`) which uses Hibernate to auto-generate the required schema.
-(Coming soon)